-Andrew works on the Affective Chronometry Study, which aims to characterize how differences in emotional response styles are important for health and cognition.
-He is involved in study implementation, participant recruitment, and collection of fMRI, psychophysiological, and behavioral measures.
+Andrew worked on the Affective Chronometry Study, which aims to characterize how differences in emotional response styles are important for health and cognition.
+He was involved in study implementation, participant recruitment, and collection of fMRI, psychophysiological, and behavioral measures.

 Andrew has previously conducted research on dopaminergic addiction circuity in rodents, as well as perceptual biases in spatial categorization.